 The next best is buying mindfully from one of these zero waste stores the next time you need to make a purchase.

-QUICK LINKS FOR BEST ZERO WASTE & BULK ONLINE STORES
+QUICK LINKS FOR ZERO WASTE STORES ONLINE

-Zero Waste Online Stores
+Zero Waste Stores in the USA & Canada

 - Life Without Plastic